 One of the requests that I received was for a good Caesar salad dressing, and I was pretty into the idea, so that’s what I’m sharing this week!
 Caesar salad is all about the salad dressing, and although the store-bought versions can be a little dodgy, it is actually pretty simple to make at home.
 Although most people think all creamy dressings are “unhealthy” that is certainly not the case.
 In fact, in my recent post for a simple homemade mayo, I went on a rant about why mayo and cream-based sauces are not created equal, to help dispel some of these food myths.

 In this recipe, I’ve swapped kale for romaine, but you can certainly use romaine instead or a combination of the two, and I kept things simple with some crispy bacon and fresh parmesan, but could certainly add a little protein in the form of chicken or steak to make this kale Caesar salad a deliciously complete meal.

 Kale Caesar Salad

-This kale Caesar salad recipe makes a great appetizer or side dish, or can be served as main course topped with grilled chicken or beef.
+This kale Caesar salad recipe makes a great appetizer or side dish or can be served as a main course topped with grilled chicken or beef.
 The dressing can be made in advance and stored in the fridge for 3-5 days.

 - 1 head curly kale, washed and chopped